pynucastro.networks package

 evaluate net rate of change of molar abundance for each nucleus for a specific density, temperature, and composition

-rate_filter_funcion: (optional) a function that takes a Rate object and returns true or false if it is to be shown as an edge.
+• rate_filter (Callable) – a function that takes a Rate object and returns True or False if it is to be shown as an edge.

-report on an rates where another rate exists that has the same reactants and products.
+Check the network to see if there are multiple rates that share the same reactants and products.
 These may not be the same Rate object (e.g., one could be tabular the other a simple decay), but they will present themselves in the network as the same link.

 find_reverse(forward_rate, reverse_rates=None)[source]#